Juventus Next Gen: Stadium

 Juventus Next Gen does not possess their own stadium.
 From 2018 to 2024, it shared the Stadio Giuseppe Moccagatta with Alessandria as their home stadium.
 Although there had been an agreement among the two parts shortly after Juventus's reserve team's foundation, Alessandria's fans protested to not share their stadium.
 According to the agreement, Juventus Next Gen fans can sit only in the guests sector.
 Their players train at the Juventus Training Center in Vinovo.

 On 27 November 2022, Juventus Next Gen played exceptionally a match against Mantova at the Juventus Stadium, the first team home ground, in which tickets were free.
 The match was drawn 2–2, with Simone Iocolano scoring a brace for Juventus Next Gen and was seen by 28,572 fans present at the stadium.
 On 3 March 2023, the Juventus Stadium also hosted the first leg of the 2022–23 Coppa Italia Serie C final between Juventus Next Gen and Vicenza with an attendance of 21,572 spectators and with Juventus Next Gen losing 2–1.
+The venue annually hosts a friendly match against the first team in August, a friendly that customarily ends with a peaceful pitch invasion from fans.

-In the 2024–25 season, Juventus Next Gen, alongside Juventus women's team, have been using the Stadio La Marmora-Pozzo in Biella.
+In the 2024–25 season, Juventus Next Gen, alongside Juventus Women (the club's women's football), have been using the Stadio La Marmora-Pozzo in Biella.
 Nevertheless, Juventus Next Gen returned to the Moccagatta just one year later.
 Since 2021, Juventus has evaluated the opportunity of building a new stadium for both Next Gen and Women's team.